Water Damage

 Step 3: Drying and Dehumidification

-After the water has been removed, it’s time for drying and dehumidification.
-Professionals use industrial-grade dehumidifiers and air movers to speed up the drying process and prevent mold and mildew growth.
+After removing the water, it’s time for drying and dehumidification.
+Professionals use industrial-grade dehumidifiers and air movers to speed up drying and prevent mold and mildew growth.

 According to the International Association of Certified Home Inspectors, water-damaged items or sections in your homes must be dried within 24 to 48 hours to ensure mold will not grow.